Lifestyle Medicine, the key to metabolic healing

 Yes, it is real, accepted practice in healthcare.
 Although standard medical clinicians often don’t have the time or the knowledge to practice it.

 “… following the increased awareness of the importance of lifestyle for disease prevention, we are now facing a renaissance of nutrition, or lifestyle [optimization] in general, for disease management as well.
 In this context, disease management not only comprises lifestyle interventions to improve general health and well-being of patients, but also nutritional strategies to stabilize or even ‘reverse’ the disease process itself.”Renger F. Witcamp, Science Direct

-Can lifestyle medicine be used with elimination diets?
+Can lifestyle medicine be used with vegetarian, omnivore, and carnivore dietary patterns?

 The term “lifestyle medicine” is often used by the Seventh-day Adventist Church, which also advocates vegetarianism.
 We at Metabolic Multiplier are diet diplomats, so we don’t advocate for any particular diet beyond finding the one that works well for a particular patient.
 You can see some discussion of this here and here.
 You and your clinician will recognize your bio-individuality and use that understanding to work with your body to develop an effective plan individualized for you.
 With that said, according to Virta Health, a well respected virtual-diabetes-treatment program, finding a dietary pattern with the level of carbohydrate a person can tolerate is often key to treating metabolic diseases like diabetes.
 Ketogenic dietary formulations may be necessary to treat other diseases such as epilepsy and mental illness.
 Can you be low carb or keto and vegetarian?
 Yes, just ask type 1 diabetic, vegan keto dieter, and doctor Carrie Diulus!(1),(2)